dimforge/ncollide/book/how_to_contribute/README.md

 * [Brandon Waskiewicz](https://github.com/brandonw)
 * [Peter Nguyen](https://github.com/cacteye)

-If your name should or should not be on this list, or if it should link to another website, please send me an [email](mailto:developer@crozet.re) or open an issue to let me know.
+If your name should or should not be on this list, or if it should be linked with another website, please send me an [email](mailto:developer@crozet.re) or open an issue to let me know.